(i) the provision of a licence to use our webstore software for Gaming Servers (“Tebex”);

 8.3 These Terms and any document expressly referred to in them constitute the entire agreement between you and us and supersede and extinguish all previous agreements, promises, assurances, warranties, representations and understandings between us, whether written or oral, relating to its subject matter.

-8.4 You acknowledge that in entering in purchasing a Plan you do not rely on any statement, representation, assurance or warranty (whether made innocently or negligently) that is not set out in these Terms, the Merchandise Terms and/or the Contract, or any document expressly referred to in them.
+8.4 You acknowledge that in entering in purchasing a Plan you do not rely on any statement, representation, assurance or warranty (whether made innocently or negligently) that is not set out in these Terms and/or the Contract (as defined in clause 9.2), or any document expressly referred to in them.

-8.5 You and we agree that neither of us shall have any claim for innocent or negligent misrepresentation or negligent misstatement based on any statement in these Terms, the Merchandise Terms and/or the Contract.
+8.5 You and we agree that neither of us shall have any claim for innocent or negligent misrepresentation or negligent misstatement based on any statement in these Terms and/or the Contract.

 9.1 The instructions on our site will guide you through the process for purchasing a Plan.
 Please take the time to read and check the details of your Plan at each stage of the registration process.